elf-audio/cppsketch/README.md

 It has no dependencies - everything is included in here. (except if you want to run the audio example, see below)

+## VIDEO

+The best documentation is the 3 minute video on youtube here: https://www.youtube.com/watch?v=-JlMIAOluUg

 ## How to compile
 cd to examples/simple and type `make`